-Independence of the NLP Group CRO is ensured by dual reporting lines, one to the Head of NLP Group and one to the Nordea Group CRO.
+Independence of the NLP Group CRO is ensured by dual reporting lines, one to the Head of NLP Group and one the newly formed Head of Country CROs within Nordea Group Risk.
 The NLP Group CRO attends all regular NLH Board meetings.
 The NLP Group CRO also has the possibility of communicating directly with the Board on his/her own initiative.